wp-plugins/activecampaign-subscription-forms/readme.txt

 Tested up to: 3.4.2
 Stable tag: trunk

 This plugin connects WordPress with your ActiveCampaign software and allows you to embed a subscription form on your site.
+After enabling go to Appearance > Widgets to activate this plugin.

 == Description ==

 This plugin connects WordPress with your ActiveCampaign software and allows you to embed a subscription form on your site.
 After enabling go to Appearance > Widgets to activate this plugin.

+You can also use a shortcode to display your chosen subscription form anywhere that shortcode syntax is supported.

 For more information and to download a free trial visit the [ActiveCampaign Email Marketing](http://www.activecampaign.com/) web site.